 -give yourself daily affirmations

-2nd everything Clotheshorse said, also, smile a lot at people, I’m shy as well and found that just making eye contact and smiling at people goes a long way in making them (and me!) feel betterposted over 4 years ago
+2nd everything Clotheshorse said, also, smile a lot at people, I’m shy as well and found that just making eye contact and smiling at people goes a long way in making them (and me!) feel betterposted about 7 years ago

 Confidence is very important!
 When it comes to the impression you give, it might be MOST important!
 The best way to look confident is to BE confident, of course.
 Knowing you are worthwhile and beautiful will give you a glow other people can see.